Aging

 Next-generation medicine merges AI, multi-omics, and CRISPR gene editing to repair aging at its source.
 Digital twins enable in-silico trials, accelerating therapies, yet ethical inequalities, data privacy, and cautious regulators may slow truly universal access.

-Made in India, Formulated for the World
+Formulated for the World

 Deep R&D Roots